twcurrie/fastapi-template/README.md

 ## Authorization

 Currently, the application only supports Basic Authentication requests.
-The credentials to connect to the application are loaded as environment variables (visible in `.sample.env`)
+The credentials to connect to the application are loaded as environment variables (visible in `.env`)

 [comment]: <> (To correctly test an endpoint, you will need to generate a JWT that will pass internal validation checks.)